Custom installation of Azure Active Directory Connect

 A best practice is to avoid using on-premises synced accounts for Azure AD role assignments.
 If the on premises account is compromised, this can be used to compromise your Azure AD resources as well.
 For a complete list of best practices refer to Best practices for Azure AD roles

-If your global admin account has multifactor authentication enabled, you provide the password again in the sign-in window, and you must complete the multifactor authentication challenge.
+If your Global Administrator account has multifactor authentication enabled, you provide the password again in the sign-in window, and you must complete the multifactor authentication challenge.
 The challenge could be a verification code or a phone call.

-The global admin account can also have privileged identity management enabled.
+The Global Administrator account can also have privileged identity management enabled.

 To use authentication support for non-password scenarios such as federated accounts, smartcards and MFA scenarios, you can provide the switch /InteractiveAuth when starting the wizard.
 Using this switch will bypass the Wizard's authentication user interface and use the MSAL library's UI to handle the authentication.